 Potential locations for in-person betting:

 The menu is vast with betting on professional and college sports permitted, including games involving Colorado teams.
-That means unlimited betting on the NFL, MLB, NBA, NHL, MLS, pro golf, tennis, motorsports, international sports, and the major NCAA sports.
+That means unlimited betting on the NFL, MLB, NBA, NHL, MLS Soccer, pro golf, tennis, motorsports, international sports, and the major NCAA sports.
 Betting on eSports is also permitted as long as the contests are sanctioned by a governing body and the participants are 18 years of age or older.

 Colorado gambling law does not allow proposition bets on college games or wagering of any kind on high school sports.